Barbara Morgenstern

-Barbara Morgenstern (born March 19, 1971) is a German electronic music artist, keyboardist and singer.
+Barbara Morgenstern (born 19 March 1971) is a German electronic music artist, keyboardist and singer.

 Biography

 Born in Hagen, Germany, Morgenstern describes herself as self-taught, although she had piano lessons as a child and jazz lessons at the school of music in Hagen.
 In addition to having played in a band, she decided on a career in music in 1991 after completing her schooling at the Ernst Meister Gymnasium in Hagen-Haspe.

 From 1992 to 1994 she lived in Hamburg and was active there as a musician, with her own music and as a singer in an a cappella group.
 At the Hamburg University of Music she took part in a six-week popular music course.

 In 1994 she moved to Berlin, where she first played as a keyboardist in a band and from 1996 concentrated on her own music, especially electronic music.

 From 1998 to 2017 she released her solo albums on Gudrun Gut's label Monika Enterprise.

 In 2004, at the invitation of the Goethe-Institut, Morgenstern undertook a 34-date world tour together with Maximilian Hecker.

 Bill Wells' 2004 mini-album Pick Up Sticks featured contributions from Morgenstern on two tracks.
 She also joined Paul Wirkus and To Rococo Rot's Stefan Schneider in September Collective, a project which had its origins in encores that they joined to play at their own individual concerts while on tour in Poland.
 September Collective's eponymous debut album was released on the Geographic label, an offshoot of Domino Records run by the Pastels' Stephen Pastel.
 Morgenstern's next solo album was The Grass Is Always Greener (2006).

 In 2008 Morgenstern's fifth album bm was released, this time less electronic but more orchestral.
 The track Come To Berlin paints a pessimistic picture of Berlin's current urban development.
-In 2011 Morgenstern released a cover version of the Prince song Sign o' the Times from his album of the same name.
+In 2011 Morgenstern released a cover version of the Prince song "Sign o' the Times" from his album Sign o’ the Times.

 The records "Fan No. 2", "Sweet Silence" and "Doppelstern" were following.
 "Doppelstern" is a collaboration album with Gudrun Gut, Justus Köhncke, T. Raumschmiere, Lucrecia Dalt, Tonia Reeh, Corey Dargel, Hauschka, Richard Davis, Jacaszek, Coppe and Julia Kent.

-"Unschuld & Verwüstung" (2018) is her first release on the berlin based label Staatsakt.
+"Unschuld & Verwüstung" (2018) is her first release on the Berlin-based label Staatsakt.
 The main components of the album are harmonium, piano, vocals, electronics and saxophone.